hyperjumptech/grule-rule-engine/docs/index.md

 Like **Drools**, **Grule** have its own *DSL* comparable as follows.

-Drools's GRL be like :
+Drools's DRL be like :

 ```go
 rule "SpeedUp"